akki2825/akkikek.github.io/_posts/2017-01-13-reinforcement-learning.md

 An intuitive way to understand the relation between the agent and its environment is with the following example:

 *Environment* : You are in state 65.
 You have 4 possible actions.
-*Agent: I’ll take action 2.
+*Agent*: I’ll take action 2.
-Environment: You received a reinforcement of 7 units.
+*Environment*: You received a reinforcement of 7 units.
 You are in state 15.
 You have 2 possible actions.

 The agent’s job is to find a policy Π, mapping states to actions, that maximizes some long run measure of reinforcement.
 We assume the environment is stationary.